keelancook/missions-center/for-faculty/mission-trips-faculty/professor-faq.md

    * Students who are interested in going submit an application on our website.
 Students who complete our application first are given spots.
 Students must be in good standing both academically and financially before being approved for the roster.
 Students must also be at least 18 years old to apply for a mission trip.

 ### What about injuries and medical assistance while we are in-country?
    * Before going to your destination, it is up to you to find medical assistance and care.
-You should know ahead of time where students who are injured can go and what is the best method for treatment.
+You should know ahead of time where students who are injured can go and what the best method of treatment is.
 Local workers may know where injured students may go.
-Asking those in-country is a great idea.
+Asking those questions to people in-country is a great idea.
 Plan and ensure all students understand the health risks and bring the medicines needed.
 The CGCS purchases volunteer travel insurance for every student and leader that covers the trip’s duration.

 ### How many students will there be per leader?
    * The number is up to you as a professor.
 Ideally, 8 to 12 students are appropriate.
 It also depends on how many students the ground missionaries can handle in their location.